priyankakukreja267/priyankakukreja267.github.io/about/index.md

 I was the Tech Lead at Instagram where I used Artificial Intelligence to solve one of the most pressing problems plaguing our communities right now: integrity at Instagram for billions of users across the globe.
 I made the community a safe space by removing bad content such as nudity, violence, scam, fraud and more.

 I grew up in Ballabgarh, a small town at the outskirts of India’s capital, New Delhi.
 I graduated from BITS - Pilani where I pursued Bachelors in Computer Science and Master’s in Economics.
 I then attended Carnegie Mellon to pursue a second Master’s in Computer Science where I specialized in Artificial Intelligence.
-And with this, I became not only the first woman engineer in my family, but also the first engineer.

 In the past, I have also worked at Microsoft (2 out of 400 people selected) where I used AI for empowering millions of businesses to make their technology footprint more efficient.
 Currently, I am working at Stripe where I use AI to smartly move money across borders cheaply and quickly.
 My work supports millions of small and medium-sized business owners to accept payments from billions of users around the world.